Cross-Border Marketing · 12 min evaluate

 Who this describes.

 The typical Singapore medtech or biotech firm arriving in the US is not arriving speculatively.
 The scientific work is credible, often originating from or passing through A*STAR, the National University of Singapore, Nanyang Technological University, Duke-NUS Medical School, or one of the A*STAR spin-out pathways.
 IP is filed and defended, sometimes across multiple jurisdictions.
 HSA regulatory posture is in place on the medtech side, with CE Mark and MAS-adjacent positioning visible where relevant on the biotech and diagnostics side.
 Early Southeast Asian and Asia-Pacific commercial work has validated the technology in its home market.
 Clinical relationships with Singaporean KOLs at Singapore General Hospital, National University Hospital, Tan Tock Seng Hospital, the National Cancer Centre, the National Heart Centre, and the relevant specialist centres are established.
-The firm carries a real record and a real offer.
+GMA carries a real record and a real offer.

-The decision to enter the US is usually driven by one of three forces: the US opportunity set in the specific therapeutic area or device category is the deepest available; a US strategic investor, US sponsor, or US pharmaceutical or medtech partner has approached the firm; or a US-bound commercialisation path is the natural next step after the APAC validation phase.
-The firm enters the US with expectations shaped by the home-market success: the science will speak, the IP will speak, the Singaporean clinical work will serve as credible early evidence, and the HSA clearance will provide a regulatory anchor.
+The decision to enter the US is usually driven by one of three forces: the US opportunity set in the specific therapeutic area or device category is the deepest available; a US strategic investor, US sponsor, or US pharmaceutical or medtech partner has approached GMA; or a US-bound commercialisation path is the natural next step after the APAC validation phase.
+GMA enters the US with expectations shaped by the home-market success: the science will speak, the IP will speak, the Singaporean clinical work will serve as credible early evidence, and the HSA clearance will provide a regulatory anchor.
 None of those four instincts is wrong.
 All of them are incomplete.

 What US procurement, payers, and KOLs actually filter on.

 US KOLs.
 US key opinion leaders in the relevant specialty (oncology, cardiology, orthopaedics, neurology, diagnostics, surgery, emerging therapeutic areas) filter on US clinical data, US-site clinical evidence, and US society presentations.
 An APAC clinical study published in an APAC-indexed journal does not carry the same weight as a US-site study or a US society presentation.
 The US KOL is not dismissing the APAC work.
-The US KOL is reading for evidence that their US colleagues, their US reference centres, and their US society network have engaged with the technology.
+The US KOL is judging for evidence that their US colleagues, their US reference centres, and their US society network have engaged with the technology.
 Where that evidence is thin, the KOL defaults to wait-and-see.
 Wait-and-see from a US KOL is often fatal for a Singapore firm running on a tight capital runway.

 US commercial buyers.
 US hospital systems, US physician groups, US specialty practices, and US distribution and sponsor counterparties filter on US peer-set comparables.
 "How does this compare to [named US competitor]?" is the first question, and the answer is expected in US-category terms: named US competitors, US hospital reference accounts, US procurement-category positioning, US-relevant outcomes data, and US case volumes.
 A firm describing itself against Singaporean and APAC competitors is placing itself outside the comparison set the US buyer operates inside.
 The evaluation does not continue past that point in a meaningful way.